 The design of the built environment is rooted in mediating between the human body and the city to mitigate exposure and health risk.
 Urban planning emerged in response to the effects of industrialization and urbanization on health and the built environment.
 Today, climate change poses similarly disruptive threats to wellbeing.

 The Forefront Fellowship team is exploring the relationship between climate, design, and health equity, with particular attention to vulnerabilities shaped by past planning decisions.
-Through an interactive exhibit and conversation with experts in public health and the built environment, their event will address ways that interdisciplinary coalitions can collaborate to pursue equitable health outcomes amid a changing climate.
+Through an interactive exhibit and conversation with experts in public health and the built environment, their event addressed ways that interdisciplinary coalitions can collaborate to pursue equitable health outcomes amid a changing climate.